horvathd/cern_fluka_wsl/README.md

 ## 5. Resetting WSL

 If there is an issue with WSL, you can always reset it to a clean state.
-To do so search for *Ubuntu 20.04 LTS* in the *Start Menu*, right click on its icon, and select (*More*) *App settings*.
+To do so search for *Ubuntu 20.04.x (22.04.x) LTS* in the
+*Start Menu*, right click on its icon, and select (*More*) *App settings*.
 In the new window click the *Reset* button.
-When the reset is complete close the settings window and restart *Ubuntu 20.04 LTS*.
+When the reset is complete close the settings window and restart *Ubuntu*.

 ## 6. Known issues